Honors and Awards

 This award is given to the best paper published in the IEEE Transactions on Automatic Control throughout the years 2013 and 2014.

-Prof. Dragomir Radev Named ACM Fellow for Contributions to Natural Language Processing and Computational Linguistics
+Prof. Dragomir Radev Named ACM Fellow for Contributions to NLP and Computational Linguistics

 Al Hero receives 2015 IEEE Signal Processing Society Award